jonathanBalasingham/UCLCHEM-Surrogate/README.md

 # UCLCHEM Surrogate

-This code base is using the Julia Language and [DrWatson](https://juliadynamics.github.io/DrWatson.jl/stable/)
+This code base requires that the Julia Language is Installed.
+Either version 1.6.1 or 1.6.2.
+Please install it through
 > UCLCHEM Surrogate

-It is authored by Jonathan Balasingham.

 To (locally) reproduce this project, do the following: